nrsiward/test1/README.md

 ## Installation

 The easiest way to install all the needed libraries is to install fontmake.
+Either of the below should work:

-[sudo] pip install [--user] fontmake
+`sudo pip install fontmake`

+or

+`pip install --user fontmake`

 If you want to isolate all the libraries fontmake needs, you can install it in a virtual environment and run this script there.
+A virtual environment won't work simply with smith.